andrew-op/Downtime/game1_npc_dialogue_trees.md

 *Takes a sip*

-"And sometimes you youngsters need an old hand to point you in the right direction."
+"And sometimes you folks need someone with experience to point you in the right direction."
 ```

 ---